CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Wahoo SYSTM (formerly known as The Sufferfest) is an app designed for cyclists, swimmers, yogis, and anyone looking to improve their mental and physical health.
 This makes it unique and suitable for a wide range of athletes.

+The workouts include recordings and ride data, but unlike ROUVY, they don’t feature virtual avatars or objects.
 Thanks to its many disciplines, you don’t even need a bike trainer to use the app.
-You can strengthen your core muscles, for example, by following their structured videos.
+Just take advantage of the guided workouts and strengthen your core, for example.

 The SYSTM workout library is extensive and well-designed.
 The workouts were created by Neal Henderson, an acclaimed coach whose athletes have won over 47 titles in various disciplines, Grand Tour stage wins, and Olympic medals.